 'Clever.
 And beautifully executed.
 For someone like me, who used to live by vinyl, the invitation's comelling. ...
 The poet describes a life in music.
 Growing up, and out, was all about it. ...
 Alll the time, behind the scenes, life is changing and a boy is growing - first, to teenager 'freighted with eagar desires', then to grown man.'

 'Styled as an EP, Johnstone’s pamphlet is colourful and fun, much like the poetry within it.
 Johnstone showcased poems which explored music through from the 1950s through to the early 1970s, interspersed with relatable themes such as youth, progression and the dispersion of families.
-Johnstone was a warm and engaging speaker who utilized the musicality underlying his poems to wonderful effect.
-After he had finished reading, I am sure I was not the only one left intrigued as to what other gems could be found inside the pamphlet Juke Box Jeopardy.'
-Review of Glasgow launch, Scottish Writers Centre
+Johnstone was a warm and engaging speaker who utilized the musicality underlying his poems to wonderful effect.'
+Review of Glasgow launch, Scottish Writers Centre.
+Read the full review here.